Inferring intermediate states by leveraging the many-body Arrhenius law: Emergence of the kinks

 The treatment above for $U_{\rm{pwl}}$ can be generalized to an arbitrary potential trap.
 It is the local minima and maxima of the potential trap that introduce kinks in $g(\overline{\rho})$.
 Let $n$ be the number of intersections of $U_{\rm{top}}$ with an arbitrary trapping potential $U(x)$.
 Unless $U_{\rm{top}}$ exactly intersects with a local maximum or minimum point, $n=2m+1$ is an odd number larger or equal to one.
 The MEC implies that

-where $x_0 =0$ and $x_i$ is the $i$-th intersection of $U(x) $ with $U_{\rm{top}}$ (Fig.~\ref{fig:MEC} (b) demonstrates the idea).
-The function $\overline{\rho}(U_{\rm{top}})$ changes non-analytically as $U_{\rm{top}}$ crosses a local minima and maxima.
-This is the source of the kinks in $g(\overline{\rho})$, and the number of kinks corresponds to the number of local minima and maxima of the potential $U$.
-It should be noted that it is hard in general to provide an analytic expression of $g(\overline{\rho})$ as it involves finding analytically the intersections of the arbitrary trap potential $U(x) = U_{\rm{top}}$ for any $0<U_{\rm{top}}<1$, and then invert \eqref{eq:gen rho of Utop}.
-Nevertheless, a numerical inference of $g$ is straight-forward for any arbitrary trap potential and at any desired level of precision.
-Thus, we are able to represent $g$ for both monotonous and non-monotonous trap potentials using the MEC.
+where $x_0 =0$ and $x_i$ is the $i$-th intersection of $U(x) $ with $U_{\rm{top}}$ (FIG.~\ref{fig:MEC} (b) demonstrates the idea).
+The origin of the kinks observed in $g(\bar{\rho})$ can be understood as follows.
+See Fig.\ref{fig:main_figure}(b).
+For small values of $\bar{\rho}$, the particles arrange themselves around the reflecting boundary in the MEC.
+As $\bar{\rho}$ increases further beyond a certain value, the MEC paradigm suggests that the particles begin to populate not only the region near the reflecting boundary but also the vicinity of the first potential minimum (which lies at a lower energy level than the second minimum; see FIG.~\ref{fig:main_figure}(b)).
+This shift in spatial distribution of particles marks the emergence of the first kink in $g(\bar{\rho})$ shown in FIG.~\ref{fig:main_figure}.
+With subsequent increases in density, similar organizational shifts occur, leading to additional kinks in $g(\bar{\rho})$.
+The number of kinks equals the number of local minima and maxima of the potential $U$ as shown in FIG. \ref{fig:main_figure}(b).
+It should be noted that it is hard in general to provide an analytic expression of $g(\overline{\rho})$ as it involves finding analytically the intersections of the arbitrary trap potential $U(x) = U_{\rm{top}}$ for any $0<U_{\rm{top}}<1$, and then invert Eq. \eqref{eq:gen rho of Utop}.
+Nevertheless, a numerical inference of $g(\bar{\rho})$ is straight-forward for any arbitrary trap potential and at any desired level of precision.
+Thus, we are able to represent $g(\bar{\rho})$ for both monotonous and non-monotonous trap potentials using the MEC.